C-Dev66/StockMarketVisualizer/README.md

 ,<img src="https://www.python.org/static/community_logos/python-logo-generic.svg" alt="HomePage"/>

 # StockMarketVisualizer
 > Visualizing the biggest market cap companies in the Dow Jones index.
+URL can be altered with provided link
 ---

 ### Table of Contents: